Aneurysmal bone cyst

 Plain radiograph and CT

-Doughnut sign: increased uptake peripherally with a photopenic centre.
+Doughnut sign: increased uptake peripherally with a photopenic center.

-MRI is able to demonstrate the characteristic fluid-fluid levels exquisitely as well as identify the presence of a solid component suggesting the ABC is secondary.
+MRI is able to demonstrate the characteristic fluid-fluid levels exquisitely as well as identify the presence of a solid component suggesting that the aneurysmal bone cyst is secondary.

-It is important to remember that the presence of fluid-fluid levels, although characteristic of ABC is by no means unique to it, and is also seen in both benign and malignant lesions (e.g. giant cell tumours (GCT), chondroblastoma, simple bone cysts and telangiectatic osteosarcomas).
+It is important to remember that the presence of fluid-fluid levels, although characteristic of aneurysmal bone cysts, is by no means unique to them, and is seen in other lesions as well, both benign and malignant (e.g. giant cell tumors (GCT), chondroblastoma, simple bone cysts and telangiectatic osteosarcomas).